414 : Leinster v Cardiff preview

 This is the 4th season of our Superbru prediction league among Harpin’ pod contributors.

 Kristian is the reigning champion, but the real competition is in avoiding finishing last, which means you must wear The Jersey of Shame.
 I had to wear it the first year, while Keego has had the honour the past two seasons.
-As you can see our resident stats expert Rugby Kino is leading the way but we’re only reaching the halfway stage, and we’ve also added a Cup (or Mug) competition to make things interesting.
+As you can see our resident stats expert Rugby Kino is leading the way but we’re only passing the halfway stage, and we’ve also added a Cup (or Mug) competition to make things interesting.
+Myself and Conor have already reached the semifinals, this weekend sees a Clash Of Titans between last year’s league champion Kristian and current runaway leader Kino.

 NEXT BATCH OF HARPIN’